 Proper attribution would be:

-Aside from the fact that our creators spend years honing their crafts, there's still a lot of hours that go into creating a tutorial–and it's only fair that we respect that time and their creativity.
+Because there's a lot of hours that go into creating a tutorial–and it's only fair that we respect the creator's time and creativity.

-When putting together a craft tutorial, our creators must:
+When putting together a craft tutorial, the following steps are required:

 Ripped off?
 Shafted?
 Cheated?